Countdown to Christmas

 Of course, this isn’t the case anymore with the dawn of internet shopping and great local shopping services now available throughout the country.
 However, this is still a busy and recognisable day in Ireland, meaning you can use the tradition to bring a little fun and focus to your promotional material, as many rural shoppers will have vivid memories of this busy day shopping as a child!

 Super Saturday: 18th December

-The last Saturday before Christmas, which also falls on a Saturday this year.
+The last Saturday before Christmas also falls on a Saturday this year.